Gogogoforit/Markdown-Resume/Resume.md

   *TOFEL -- 103/120 (In 2015)*

-- **French: Proficiency (Learned in my free time for better adaptation to the local environment)** I think learning the local language is necessary to adapt to the environment, so I learn French in my free time
+- **French: Proficiency (Learned in my free time for better adaptation to the local environment)**

   *DELF B2 (In 2022)*